czeckd/angular-svg-icon/README.md

 - **[svgClass]** - An optional string of the class or classes to apply to the SVG (independent of what is set for the class on the `svg-icon`).
 - **[viewBox]** - An optional string to set the viewBox on the SVG.
 If the `viewBox="auto"`, then `svg-icon` will attempt to convert the SVG's width and height attributes to a `viewBox="0 0 w h"`.
 Both explicitly setting the viewBox or `auto` setting the viewBox will remove the SVG's width and height attributes.
 - **[svgAriaLabel]** - An optional string to set the SVG's `aria-label`.
 If the SVG does not have a pre-existing `aria-label` and the `svgAriaLabel` is not set, then the SVG will be loaded with `aria-hidden=true`.
 If the SVG has an `aria-label`, then the SVG's default will be used.
 To remove the SVG's `aria-label`, assign an empty string `''` to `svgAriaLabel`.
 Doing so will remove any existing `aria-label` and set `aria-hidden=true` on the SVG.
+-**onSVGLoaded** -Callback function that is triggered when an SVG is successfully loaded into the DOM.
+This function allows you to perform custom actions or manipulations on the loaded SVG element after it has been fully loaded.
+It provides a convenient way to hook into the SVG loading process and execute additional logic or modifications.
+Parameters:
+svgElement (SVGElement): The loaded SVG element that you can manipulate or use in your custom logic.
 Deprecated attribute:
 - **[applyCss]** - Renamed as **[applyClass]** (as of v9.2.0).